daemon-vxcky/Pictura/README.md

 # Pictura

 Pictura is a text to image generation AI tool.
+Built eith streamlit and transformer models from hugging-face.